larrytheliquid/scotrubyconf/slides.md

 * testing & comprehending a large growing suite
 * testing integration of highly cohesive & loosely coupled services
 * relying on trust that a library works for our use case
-* knowing where runtime errors could have occurred
+* knowing where errors could have occurred

 <div style="display: none">